DSC-Capstone/2024-25/lessons/01/index.md

 Now, **open a new Terminal window on your personal computer**, without closing the old one.
 This step is crucial – make sure that the name at the start of your command prompt is your personal computer's name, not your username on the server.
 In that new Terminal window:

 1. Enter the command `ssh -N -L 8889:dsmlp-login.ucsd.edu:<port> <user>@dsmlp-login.ucsd.edu`.
-    - For instance, Suraj might enter `ssh -N -L 8889:dsmlp-login.ucsd.edu:12733 srampure@dsmlp-login.ucsd.edu`.
+    - For instance, Umesh might enter `ssh -N -L 8889:dsmlp-login.ucsd.edu:12733 ubellur@dsmlp-login.ucsd.edu`.
 2. After entering your password, if you see nothing, you're on the right track.
-Open `http://localhost:8889/user/<username>/tree/` **on your personal computer**, again with `<username>` replaced with your own username (say, `srampure`) When prompted for a "Password or token", enter the token you just found.
+Open `http://localhost:8889/user/<username>/tree/` **on your personal computer**, again with `<username>` replaced with your own username (say, `ubellur`) When prompted for a "Password or token", enter the token you just found.
 You should then be good to go!
     - If you change `tree` to `lab` in the URL, you'll be brought to Jupyter Lab, the latest version of the Jupyter Notebooks interface.
 Jupyter Lab is an IDE, complete with a Terminal and text editor.
     - If you see an error message saying `channel 2: open failed: connect failed: Connection refused`, you are likely entering the wrong port number or the same port is being used elsewhere on your computer, like in another Terminal window.
 3. To disconnect: